KerryManning/brute/README.md

 # Brute Game

-This single page website was designed to showcase Brute, an arcade style game.
+This is the index file of single page website designed to showcase Brute, an arcade style game.

 The site can be viewed here: